BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 he shall send his angel before thee, and thou shalt take a wife unto my son from thence.

+24:8 And if the woman will not be willing to follow thee, then thou shalt be clear from this my oath: only bring not my son thither again.

+24:9 And the servant put his hand under the thigh of Abraham his master, and sware to him concerning that matter.

+24:10 And the servant took ten camels of the camels of his master, and departed; for all the goods of his master were in his
+hand: and he arose, and went to Mesopotamia, unto the city of Nahor.

+24:11 And he made his camels to kneel down without the city by a well of water at the time of the evening, even the time that women go out to draw water.

+24:12 And he said O LORD God of my master Abrahahm, I pray thee, send me good speed this day, and shew kindness unto my master Abraham.

 ## The Book of Psalms

 	Psalm 01